 Musical and Dramatical Presentations

 Carlton has a reputation for providing quality musical experiences for our children, including performing at venues away from school.
-We have a prestigious choir.
+We have an established choir.
 Throughout the year children perform dramatic presentations for parents and the community.
 All children in Years 2 and Year 5 are taught to play a musical instrument.

 Collective Worship and R.E.